Efficient Communication in Organizations: Introduction

 \section{Introduction}

 Communication is an essential part of organizations.
 Decision-makers (owners, top management) often rely on better-informed parties within the same firm (lower-level managers, division heads) to provide relevant information.
 An agency problem arises when the informed parties' objectives are not aligned with the decision-makers'.
 In these cases, there are two potential sources of inefficiency.
 First, informed agents may dissipate considerable resources in influence activities.
-Second, decision-makers may make wrong decisions due to being poorly informed or swayed.
+Second, decision-makers may take wrong decisions due to being poorly informed or swayed.
 As a result, organizations must structure communication to minimize wasteful influence activities while maximizing decision-makers' accuracy.
 This paper is concerned with communication protocols that achieve this goal.

 To analyze communication protocols, I study a costly signaling game between an uninformed receiver and one or more informed senders.
 The receiver must select one of two actions.
 Senders know which action is better for the receiver.
+Before making a decision, the receiver interacts with the senders in a way pre-determined by a communication protocol.
 When communicating, senders can misreport information at a cost that is tied to the size of the lie.
-These costs represent the resources senders allocate to influence the receiver's decision.
+These ``misreporting costs'' represent the resources senders allocate to influence the receiver's decision.
 For example, a manager who shifts subordinates' labor to fabricate data will have fewer resources for the organization's production activities.
 As a result, the manager may underperform or incur penalties.
-From the organization's perspective, these influence activities are unproductive and wasteful.
-Before making a decision, the receiver interacts with the senders in a way pre-determined by a communication protocol.
+From the organization's standpoint, these influence activities are unproductive and wasteful.

+The paper's central finding is that, among all possible arrangements, only one protocol has three desirable properties at the same time: it is efficient, robust to collusion, and minimal.
+This protocol, referred to as \emph{public advocacy}, consists of the sequential and public consultation of agents with opposed interests.
+It is a remarkably simple mechanism requiring neither commitment nor mediation.
+The results concern uniqueness as well as existence: a full equilibrium characterization shows that there always exists an efficient and robust equilibrium induced by the public advocacy protocol.

+The notion of efficiency considered here is natural: it requires that all players obtain their complete-information payoff.
+An efficient protocol is critical in organizations because it solves asymmetric information problems without dissipating resources in unproductive signaling.
+Likewise, collusion is a common concern in organizations where members can discuss their intentions with each other, and it is relevant for protocols with multiple senders.
+Minimality requires protocols to have a simple structure, defined solely by the senders' biases and confidentiality.
+All else being equal, organizations typically prefer adopting simpler rather than complicated protocols.